esnet/pond/README.md

     incomingEvents.push(new Event(new Date(2015, 2, 14, 8,  0, 0), 4));
     incomingEvents.push(new Event(new Date(2015, 2, 14, 8,  1, 0), 5));

 Now lets find the avg value in each of the hours.
-To do this we setup an Aggregator that's indexed on the hour ("1h") and will use an average function "avg", like this:
+To do this we setup an Aggregator that is indexed on the hour ("1h") and will use an average function "avg", like this:

-    var Pond = require("pond");
     var {Aggregator, Functions} = require("pond");
     var {max, avg, sum, count} = Functions;

     var hourlyAverage = new Aggregator("1h", avg);

-The we hook up the hourlyAverage event emitted so we can collect the result (or pass it on to another aggregator).
+The we hook up the hourlyAverage event emitted so we can collect the result (or pass it on to another aggregator or collector).
 Here we'll just put them into a map using the index (or the hour) as a key:

     hourlyAverage.onEmit((index, event) => { outputEvents[index.asString()] = event;});

-Note that you can combine the constructor and the emit hookup as well:
+Note that you can alternatively combine the constructor and the emit hookup as well:

     var hourlyAverage = new Aggregator("1h", avg, (index, event) => {
         outputEvents[index.asString()] = event;